 “Cytotron stops the cancer tissue from multiplying and spreading to other organs.
 Once the tumor stops growing or spreading, what we do at Cytotron is plant the flag (protein) down, which determines that the cell is old enough to die.
 The moment this happens, the cell stops growing and once that happens the first reaction of the immune system is to grab the cell and throw it out.
 The cancer tissue is recycled, and this device also works to convert or transform the cancer stem cells into cells that don’t multiply.
 These are two things that happen when we treat a cancer patient with Cytotron.
 Depending on which stage of cancer you’re being treated at, it stops the cancer cells from spreading.
 The earlier you go inside the Cytotron, your cancer gets arrested at that point.
 Once you stop the tumour from growing and spreading, there are other ways you can manage the disease,” says Dr Kumar.

-The Cytotron itself is a vast machine and has thousands of components.
-Generically known as rotational field quantum magnetic resonance, Cytotron produces fast radio bursts, which modulate the life systems and communicate with cells in the body.
+The Cytotron, generically known as a rotational field quantum magnetic resonance, produces fast radio bursts, which modulate the life systems and communicate with cells in the body.
 At present, the machine is being made at the CARD campus in Bengaluru.
 “When we need to scale up production, we may rope in another entity,” he says.

-In India, this machine is not yet available, although they give free treatment to as many people at their centre.
-From January 2020, they will start supplying these machines to hospitals and institutions.
+In India, this machine is not yet available, although they claim to give treatment to people at their centre.

 Cytotron First, The Rest Later